asadallahi/weather_api_frontend/README.md

-###Backend
+### Backend
-As I told you before, I didn't have enough experience with `Symfony 3` syntax to complete the project on desired time.
+As I mentioned before, I didn't have enough experience with `Symfony 3` syntax to complete the project on desired time.
 I Spent most of my time connecting to *Postgres database*.